lucapasquale/botchini/README.md

 cat config/dev.secret-sample.exs > config/dev.secret.exs
 ```

-Then, run `mix deps.get` to install all dependencies, and `mix ecto.migrate` to run the database migrations
+Run `mix deps.get` to install all dependencies, and `mix ecto.migrate` to run the database migrations

+### Discord

+Grab your bot's token from [https://discord.com/developers/applications](Discord Applications) on `Your application > Bot > Click to reveal token`

+### Twitch commands

+For receiving and registering webhooks with Twitch, you need a url for the webhook to reach your machine.
+Locally you can use start a proxy with [ngrok http $PORT](https://ngrok.com/), then copy the url generated into the `:host` config.

+### Voice commands

+To be able to play sounds, you need to install [https://www.ffmpeg.org/](FFMpeg) and [YouTube-dl](https://youtube-dl.org/).
+Check both websites on how to install it to your machine.

 ## Running locally

-Start the local database with `docker-compose up`, it starts both the development and test databases.
-Start a proxy to your localhost by using [ngrok http $PORT](https://ngrok.com/), copy the url generated into the `:host` config.
-Add the other values on `config/dev.secret.exs`

-Then, run the bot with: `mix run --no-halt` or `iex -S mix`
+After all necessary values are on `config/dev.secret.exs`, run the bot with: `mix run --no-halt` or `iex -S mix`.
+It will reload automatically when you update a file.

 ## Running in production